-Corequisite(s): COMP-100, CHEM-120
+Prerequisite(s): COMP-100 Corequisite(s): none

 COMP 150 Composite Materials

 This course provides an in-depth look at the range of composite materials, including curing and post-curing of epoxies, vinyl esters, phenolics, imides and other specialty resins; a comparison of resin properties; the properties of ceramics, metals, fibers and fiber forms; and an introduction to thermoplastics and thermo hardeners.
 Students will examine the concept and design of sandwich structures, joints and post-processing operations.